-Patient enrollment is affected by a variety of factors, including:

-- the prevalence and severity of the disease or condition under investigation; - the patient eligibility criteria for the trial in question; - the perceived risks and benefits of the product candidate under study; - · the existence of existing treatments for the indications for which we are conducting clinical trials; - · the efforts to facilitate timely enrollment in clinical trials; - · the patient referral practices of clinicians; - the ability to monitor patients adequately during and after treatment; - the proximity and availability of clinical trial sites for prospective patients; - the conducting of clinical trials by competitors for product candidates that treat the same indications as our product candidates; and - the lack of adequate compensation for prospective patients.
+- · Patient enrollment is affected by a variety of factors, including: - · the prevalence and severity of the disease or condition under investigation; - the patient eligibility criteria for the trial in question; - the perceived risks and benefits of the product candidate under study; - the existence of existing treatments for the indications for which we are conducting clinical trials; - the efforts to facilitate timely enrollment in clinical trials; - the patient referral practices of clinicians; - the ability to monitor patients adequately during and after treatment; - the proximity and availability of clinical trial sites for prospective patients; - · the conducting of clinical trials by competitors for product candidates that treat the same indications as our product candidates; and - · the lack of adequate compensation for prospective patients.

-For example, we experienced a delay in patient enrollment for our Phase 3 clinical trial, STRIDE 3, evaluating EYSUVIS for the temporary relief of the signs and symptoms of dry eye disease, which has now completed the last patient visit.
-There were a number of factors that may have impacted the delay, including increased competition for eligible patients from competitors that are developing product candidates to treat similar indications and the limited number of patients who fit the eligibility criteria for STRIDE 3.
-As a result of the delay, we are targeting topline data for STRIDE 3 in the first quarter of 2020, and we were previously targeting to announce topline data by the end of 2019.
-Our inability to locate and enroll a sufficient number of patients for our clinical trials would result in further significant delays, could require us to abandon one or more clinical trials altogether and could delay or prevent our receipt of necessary regulatory approvals.
+Our inability to locate and enroll a sufficient number of patients for our clinical trials would result in significant delays, could require us to abandon one or more clinical trials altogether and could delay or prevent our receipt of necessary regulatory approvals.
 Enrollment delays in our clinical trials may result in increased development costs for our product candidates, which would cause the value of our company to decline and limit our ability to obtain additional financing.